nicaudinet/in-60-seconds/PITCHME.md

 +++

-Absorption implies that *edges are inseparable from their vertices*.
+> *edges are inseparable from their vertices*

-Therefore we cannot construct an incorrect graph
+Therefore we cannot construct an incorrect graph.

 ---